-It is important to have open, honest discussions with your child’s cancer care team.
-You should ask any question on your mind, no matter how minor it might seem.
+It's important to have open, honest discussions with your child’s cancer care team.
+Ask any question, no matter how minor it might seem.
 Among the questions you might want to ask are:

 - Which risk group does my child’s cancer fall into?
 What does this mean?

-- What else can you tell about the cancer based on the lab tests?
+- What else can you tell about the cancer based on the tests that have been done?

-- Do we need to have any other tests done before we discuss treatment?
+- Do we need to have any other tests before we discuss treatment options?

 - How much experience do you have treating this type of cancer?